Test (2014; Chris Mason Johnson)

-Chris Mason Johnson’s new drama about gay life, Test, takes place in 1985 but contains a decidedly 21st century sensibility.
-Absent from Johnson’s somewhat lightweight nostalgia piece, which examine life during the height of the AIDS epidemic, are any of the political inflammations or self-defining representations of ‘80s queer cinema.
+Chris Mason Johnson’s new drama about gay life, Test, takes place in 1985 but contains a decidedly 21st-century sensibility.
+Absent from Johnson’s somewhat lightweight nostalgia piece, which examines life during the height of the AIDS epidemic, are any of the political inflammations or self-defining representations of ‘80s queer cinema.
 In their place, Johnson constructs an observational stage drama, a curiously digestible film about AIDS in which everyone is affected by the disease, but almost no one contracts it.

 And then there’s Todd (Matthew Risch), Frankie’s frenemy and obvious love interest, a tall-dark-and-handsome roguish lout who is dangerously free from sexual hangups – when he is hard up for cash, he prostitutes himself to older men (and doesn’t wear condoms).
 In a film of sketchily drawn characters, Risch steals the movie, imbuing Todd with swarthy charm and a cocky grace which, in contrast to Frankie’s doleful pensiveness, sparks some energy into Test.

 The film’s main energy source, though, comes in the form of several modern dance performances.
 Richly filmed, energetically edited, and beautifully choreographed by Sidra Bell, the musical numbers are where the film finds its distinctive voice.
 All the performers are excellent dancers, and Johnson approaches the sequences with originality and flair that shows he is capable of constructing interesting, exciting sequences.
 A former dancer himself, Johnson’s acuity seems better suited to the abstraction of dance rather than literal storytelling.